Sunday morning Ministry Teams

 Our services are enhanced by the use of lyrics projected on the screen, the use of videos, and other uses of media.
 Would you be a part of helping the church engage in worship through the use of multi-media?

-- Camera Man/Woman: Record the service by running the video camera.
+Camera Operator: Record the service by running the video camera.

 Scripture REading Team